These 11 Republicans bucked party lines, voting to toss Representative Marjorie Taylor Greene from her committees - The Boston Globe

-Georgia Representative Marjorie Taylor Greene was stripped from her roles on the Education and Labor Committee and Budget panel Thursday after House lawmakers voted 230-199 to oust the Republican congresswoman as reports of her inflammatory commentary pushing hateful and violent conspiracy theories came to light over the past month.
+Georgia Representative Marjorie Taylor Greene was stripped from her roles on the Budget panel and the Education and Labor Committee Thursday after House lawmakers voted 230-199 to oust the Republican congresswoman as reports of her inflammatory commentary pushing hateful and violent conspiracy theories came to light over the past month.

 Nearly all House Republicans voted against tossing Greene from both committees, but 11 lawmakers from the GOP bucked party lines and joined all 219 Democrats in backing the unprecedented resolution.